Master's studentship opportunity

 Research in Archaeology is nurtured by dynamic research clusters.
 These clusters provide an interdisciplinary environment for advancing social and scientific approaches to past communities and environments as well as issues of fundamental significance, including environmental change, health, diet, social diversity and inclusivity, and cultural heritage.
 We benefit from excellent resources for both humanities-based and science-based archaeological research and have strong research links and collaborations with departments across the University and external institutions.

 MOLA Headland Infrastructure is a consortium of two of the largest and most successful archaeological companies in the UK - Museum of London Archaeology (MOLA) and Headland Archaeology (UK) Ltd. The consortium was specifically established to support large infrastructure projects, by bringing together experience and capacity.

 The A14 Cambridge to Huntingdon Road Improvement Scheme is one of the largest commercial archaeological excavations ever undertaken.
 Over 40 separate archaeological sites, covering c.250ha, were excavated over a period of two years.
 Archaeological remains from all periods were uncovered, including mammoths and woolly rhinos, Neolithic henges, Bronze Age barrows, Iron Age farmsteads, Roman settlements and pottery kilns, Saxon settlements, and a deserted medieval village.
 The Post-Excavation Assessment and Updated Project Design has been submitted, and the main analysis phase has just started and will run until 2023.

-- A first or upper second class honours degree (or equivalent from a university outside the UK) in archaeology, or to be working towards the completion of this in summer 2020.
+- First class honours degree (or equivalent from a university outside the UK) in archaeology, ideally with a specialism in environmental archaeology/zooarchaeology.

 - Theoretical Approaches in Archaeology

-- Our Closest Cousins?
-Archaeology of the Neanderthals
+- Our Closest Cousins OR Edge of the Pleistocene World

 - Themes and Approaches in the Study of Mesopotamia